Procrastination is something that everyone deals with.

 — President Dwight D. Eisenhower

 Motivation is inter-woven with what goals you make as well as the plans you construct to achieve them.
+Without plenty of reasons to work, you’ll find yourself burned out and lethargic.

 In a surprising study on motivation, researchers found that abstract thinking about goals can actually help with discipline.
 In the most basic sense, “dreaming big” isn’t all that bad advice (though dreaming too much can be harmful, more on that later).

 But there’s also the problem of setting up grandiose plans and becoming intimidated by your own lofty expectations.
+Working alone at home, it’s easy to feel depressed when we aren’t making progress.

 Since you don’t want to stop dreaming big, the best way to find a balance is to simply set “macro goals” and “micro quotas.”